Your Inner Artist and Voice Matters: WHY Creative Leadership Coaching matters more than ever

 I grew up in a family where alcoholism, drug addiction, mental health issues, “starving artist” thinking, and multiple suicides came hand-in-hand with the creativity and brilliance.

-The deep shame and fear from these traumas and dramas led to crippling Imposter Syndrome.
+The deep shame and fear that lingered in my body and stories from these traumas led to crippling Imposter Syndrome.
+And debilitating stuck-ness.

 Which led to anxiety, perfectionism (more on that in a sec), fear of failure, and self-doubt.